racheliurui/markdown/Trending/AWS/BestPractices_AWS_EMR.md

 ### estimating number of mappers

-* given the block size of S3 or HDFS, we know how a given file is splitted.
+* Given the block size of S3 or HDFS, we know how a given file is splitted.
 Then we can calculate the mapper number needed.
 * Or the JobTracker GUI or output will tell

 ### picking EMR type